 This is short for Coated Recycled Board, Clay-Coated News Back, and Clay-Coated White Back, respectively.
 With the call for more sustainable folding cartons, businesses have started to prefer this paperboard substrate.

-This paperboard has 5 layers and the stiffness comes from the middle layers.
+This paperboard has five layers, and the stiffness comes from the middle layers.
 The top layer has a double-blade coating to ensure high-quality print designs.

 Since this board is kept pure both chemically and microbiologically, it’s a great option for food packaging.